ramigs/nuxt-fauna-article/nuxt-fauna.md

 The driver requires a Fauna Admin Key in order to guarantee that it has the correct permissions to access and write data in the `repos` database.

-Go to the Fauna dashboard go to Security on the left-hand sidebar to manage the keys for the database Create a new key -> select the database you've just created, select the Role Admin you can name the key whatever you want and save Go to the Fauna dashboard and from the Security menu create a new key with the
+From the Fauna dashboard. go to Security on the left-hand sidebar to manage the keys for the database Create a new key -> select the database you've just created, select the Role Admin you can name the key whatever you want and save Go to the Fauna dashboard and from the Security menu create a new key with the